pwr-Solaar/Solaar/docs/index.md

 with any Bolt receiver,
 and
 can pair and unpair Lightspeed devices with Lightspeed receivers for the same model.
-Solaar can pair some Logitech devices with Logitech Nano receivers but not all Logitech devices can be paired with Nano receivers.
+Solaar can pair some Logitech devices with Logitech Nano receivers, but not all Logitech devices can be paired with Nano receivers.
 Logitech devices without a Unifying or Bolt logo generally cannot be paired with Unifying or Bolt receivers.